 Recall that the cM from distinct segments between the two siblings and the man I was helping added up to 602.4 cM.
 Multiplying that by 100/75 results in 803.2 cM.

 Taking two matches that are about 400 cM and instead getting 803 cM for their father is a huge improvement.
-In this case, the result isn’t much different than multiplying the average cM times two, but in many other cases that method isn’t nearly as accurate.
+In this case, the result isn’t much different from multiplying the average cM times two, but in many other cases that method isn’t nearly as accurate.
 Part 2 and Part 3 of the series on these methods show just how big the differences are.

 I put the value 803 cM into the most accurate relationship predictor.
 The result was that the most likely option was that the father of the siblings was a full 1st cousin to the man I was helping, with a probability of 32.3%.
 However, I could tell that a 1st cousin of the father would likely be born between about 1900 and 1930.
 Nearly all of these men were already deceased.
 I knew that that wouldn’t preclude them from being the father of the man I was helping, but the ages made them seem like unlikely candidates compared to the alternative.

 So I concentrated on the next highest probability, at 29%, which was that the man I was helping is a half- or great-nephew to the father of the siblings.

 Most of the two and a half hours I spent on this case went towards tracking down obituaries and entering the information into a family tree I created.
 I could have tried to wing it with notes or tried to remember some of the information, but that would’ve been folly.
 You never know when you need to come back to something.
 You could end up following an incorrect lead, in which case you’ll need to be able to backtrack and consult a tree.
 Starting over from scratch would not be fun.